Multi-Store Rollout Planning Guide

 Lead Time Management

-Standard finishes (Platinum, Charcoal, Cool White) ship in 1-2 weeks and support phased installation without long advance ordering requirements.
+Standard finishes (Platinum, Charcoal, Cool White) usually ship in 1-3 business days and support phased installation without long advance ordering requirements.
 Catalog finishes require 8-10 week lead time and must be ordered at least 10 weeks before each installation date.
 For rollouts specifying catalog finishes, map the installation schedule first, then work backward to determine when each location's catalog finish order must be placed.

 Installation Phasing